pablovegan/Python-tips-tools/README.md

 # Python tips and tools

-Here I present you some notes meant as a companion to the
+Here I present you some notes meant as a companion to the Python tips and tools talk for the Superconducting Qubit Technology school at Benasque 2023.

 ## Getting started

+### Conda

 The first thing we should do when working on a new project is creating a conda environment that suits our third party library needs (with their corresponding versions), unless we already have one.
 I suggest you use the light version of conda, `miniconda`, which only installs the standard Python libraries.
 Then you can always install whatever you need in a new environment.